LaunchCoderGirlSTL/Data-Science-Assignments/exploratory_data_analysis_project/README.md

 You will need to work in your team of 2-3 people to complete the following:

-1. Come up with at least one hypothesis or question about your data and no more than three.
+1. Come up with at least one hypothesis or question about your data and no more than five.
 Example: What is the relationship between airline stocks and covid cases?

-2. Store your data to check your hypothesis/answer your question in one or more Pandas dataframes.
+2. Store your data to check your hypothesis/answer your question(s) in one or more Pandas dataframes.
 Be concise and document your code clearly.

 3. Create 2-3 visuals per hypothesis or question, and use basic statistics to explore your data.
 There is not only one right answer